-Beans, cucumbers, melons, zucchini and summer squash will not ripen or mature once they are picked.
+Beans, cucumbers, melons, zucchini, and summer squash will not ripen or mature once they are picked.
 They will keep for a week or two in the refrigerator.

-Large cabbages and broccoli sideshoots will come to harvest in cooler regions.
+Large cabbages and broccoli side shoots will come to harvest in cooler regions.
 Cut-and-come again harvest of lettuce, spinach, and greens will stimulate new fall growth.

 Planting in September.
 In mild-winter region planting, cool-season vegetables can be planted in September.
 Plant now beets, broccoli, Brussels sprouts, carrots, cauliflower, celery, fava beans, kale, kohlrabi, leeks, both head and leaf lettuce, mustard greens, onions, parsley, peas, potatoes, radishes, rutabagas, spinach, Swiss chard, and turnips.

 Tomatoes.
 Pinch off the top of all tomato plants in September; remove at least six inches of foliage on each stem.
-Plucking away fruit bearing foliage will allow the plant to put its strength into ripening tomatoes already on the vine.
+Plucking away fruit-bearing foliage will allow the plant to put its strength into ripening tomatoes already on the vine.

 After harvest, freeze tomatoes whole or sliced.
 Scald tomatoes for one minute then place them on oiled baking sheets in the freezer for one day.
 After freezing, the tomatoes can be bagged or boxed and returned to the freezer.

 Winter squash.
 Winter squash is ready for harvest when the skin is tough and the stems shrivel and dry.
-Cut them form the plant leaving 4 to 6 inches of stem attached; fungi and bacteria can enter stored squashes if the stem is torn away.
+Cut them from the plant leaving 4 to 6 inches (10-15cm) of stem attached; fungi and bacteria can enter stored squashes if the stem is torn away.
 Leave winter squashes for winter storage on the vine until next month; rest fruits still in the garden on a piece of wood or brick to keep pests and disease at bay.

 Shell beans.
-Leave shell bean plants in the garden until the pod become brown and dry.
+Leave shell bean plants in the garden until the pods become brown and dry.
 If wet weather comes, pull up the plants and hang them to dry by their roots in an airy shed or porch.

 Potatoes.
-Maincrop potatoes are ready for harvest when the foliage begins to fade and some leave turn brown.
+Maincrop potatoes are ready for harvest when the foliage begins to fade and some leaves turn brown.
 When leaves begin to fade, potato plants stop manufacturing food to feed the growth underground.
 Use a garden fork to gently loosen the soil then lift the tubers by hand.
-Let potatoes dry out for an hour or so on top of the ground; cure them at 55°F for two weeks before storing.
+Let potatoes dry out for an hour or so on top of the ground; cure them at 55°F (13°C) for two weeks before storing.
 Store potatoes in a dark, cool well-ventilated place; place them in slotted boxes or bins or in baskets.

 Rutabagas.
 Rutabagas can stay in the ground past one or two frosts but should come out of the garden before the soil freezes.
 Place rutabagas and other root crops in plastic bags with holes punched in them for air circulation.
 Place roots in the refrigerator crisper or a humid root cellar with the temperature just above freezing.
 Bagging will keep roots clean, provide a steady temperature, and seal in an even moisture level.
-Rutabagas are milder flavored than turnips.

 Carrots.
 Lift maincrop carrots with a garden fork and cut off the tops.
 Begin the harvest by lifting fingerlings which will be most tasty eaten right away.
 Use split root carrots as soon as possible as well.
 Winter store the remainder of the crop in layers in deep boxes, with ½ inch of sand between each layer.
 Place storage boxes in a dry shed.